yashSrijan/nexmo-developer/_api/media.md

 [POST] `https://api.nexmo.com/v3/media`

 This endpoint is used to upload media files (usually audio) to the media service.
-Upon successful upload, you will get back a response with status 201 giving you a URL pointing to the metadata for the media file.
+Upon successful upload, you will get back a response with status `201 Created` giving you a URL pointing to the metadata for the media file.

 The media file will be associated with both your account and the Application ID of the JWT you use.
 This enables you to separate media files out by application.